 The satellite platform itself was purchased from Canada.

-Today, the Norwegian Coastal Administration and other governmental institutions are using the data from AISat-1 for a variety of purposes, including monitoring fisheries, oil spills, and maritime traffic, to support anti-piracy operations along the coast of Africa, and other areas of interest to Norway.
+Today, the Norwegian Coastal Administration and other governmental institutions are using the data from AISSat-1 and AISSat-2 for a variety of purposes, including monitoring fisheries, oil spills, and maritime traffic, to support anti-piracy operations along the coast of Africa, and other areas of interest to Norway.

-These include a solar observatory developed in collaboration with ESA and Switzerland, and a space weather instrument developed by Norwegian researchers.
+In addition to the important AIS payloads, NorSat-1 carries scientific payloads.
+These payloads include a solar observatory, CLARA developed in collaboration with ESA and Switzerland, and a space weather instrument developed by Norwegian researchers.

 In addition to the "official" satellites, several Norwegian student satellites have been developed.

-The first two student satellites were CubeSatellites weighing less than 1 kilogramme.
-They unfortunately never reached orbit, but were nevertheless successful educational projects.
+The first two student satellites were CubeSat satellites weighing less than 1 kilogram.
+They unfortunately never reached orbit but were nevertheless successful educational projects.

 Currently, three student satellites are in development:

-HiNCube has been developed by Narvik University College (HiN) and was launced in November 2013.
+HiNCube has been developed by Narvik University College (HiN) and was launched in November 2013.

 CubeStar is being built by the University of Oslo and will do scientific observations of the space weather that surrounds Earth.